erikaduan/textbook_notes/blog_posts/transformers_brandon_rohrer.md

 command_1 = "yellow leaves mean it is autumn"
 command_2 = "green leaves mean it is spring"

-# Extract all unique 2-word pairs as the rows for the transition matrix
+# Extract all unique 2-word pairs as the rows for the weights matrix
 combo_1 = list_combinations(command_1, "is", 4)
 combo_2 = list_combinations(command_2, "is", 4)
 combo_all = set(combo_1 + combo_2)